RyanSy/nessus-backend-assessment/README.md

 # nessus-backend-assessment

+to do:

-to do: display configurations on page, incorporate pagination and sorting
+- pagination and sorting

-nth: persistence/session
+- persistence/session

-config names must be unique
+- config names must be unique